 With the FILTER function, you can easily create a search box in Excel that dynamically filters data based on your criteria, making it a powerful tool for data analysis and manipulation.

 Things to Remember

 - Make sure that you enter the formula correctly in the conditional formatting window.

-- Though both, Search Box and Filters are used to fetch outputs based on various conditions, we should not use them interchangeably as both solve unique purposes and in different manners.
-A Search Box in Excel can be used to enhance the function of a filter.
+- Though both Search Box and Filters are useful for fetching outputs based on various conditions, we should not use them interchangeably as they solve unique purposes in different manners.
+This box can also be useful to enhance the function of a filter.

 Q1.
 Where is the search bar on Excel?

 Answer: In Microsoft Excel, the search bar is the “Find” tool, and it is typically found in “Editing” on the “Home” tab.
 It is a binoculars icon labeled “Find & Select.”
 To get to it, open Excel, go to the “Home” tab, find the “Editing” group, and then click the “Find” tool.
 This will open a search bar or dialogue box in which you can enter the text or value searched for within the Excel worksheet.

 Q2.
 Why is my search box not working in Excel?